 History is ripe with the human pursuit of aphrodisiacs in many forms, particularly food.
-Scientific tests have proven that some aromas can cause a greater physical response than the actual ingestion of food.
+Scientific tests have proven that some aromas can cause a more significant physical response than the actual ingestion of food.
 For any celebration of love, these cookbooks can help you plan and cook a romantic dinner for your partner.

 01 of 09

 Not many cookbooks can claim to be sexy as well as functional.
 This hardcover by Martha Hopkins and Randall Lockridge brings sex to the kitchen in a classy, entertaining manner with not only more than 85 recipes, but also a collection of sensual food art.
 History, lore, and recipes are all designed to get the saliva flowing as well as the blood.

 Become a kitchen god or goddess with both recipes and techniques.
 This hardcover by Diane Browne has tips on setting the mood as well as delectable finger food starters, seductive entrees and side dishes, heavenly desserts, and late-night snacks.
 Don't forget the morning-after recipes.
 Peruse the love menu suggestions for any romantic occasion.